ppc64le/devops-automation/terraform/oracle/powervc-oradbaas/README.md

 Familiarity with the IBM Power environment, IBM PowerVC, AIX system administration, Oracle Database 12c and Oracle Grid Infrastructure 12c is assumed.

 # Prerequisites
-* Installed and working IBM PowerVC 1.3.1 or later install with IBM Power servers and PowerVC vontrolled storage
+* Installed and working IBM PowerVC 1.3.1 or later install with IBM Power servers and PowerVC controlled storage
 * AIX 7.x install software
 * Oracle 12c database and grid software for AIX